|

 On

-Turkey and the EU.
-Already since 1963 the country is associated with
+the EU.
+Already since 1963 the country is associated with the European

-1,500 German enterprises have established themselves, of this a third
+enterprises have established themselves, of this a third from the metal

-from the metal industry.
-The most important export industry is the
+industry.
+The most important export industry is the textile and

-textile and clothing industry, followed by motorcar suppliers and home
+clothing industry, followed by motorcar suppliers and home appliances.

-appliances.
 A third of all TV sets sold in the EU are from Turkey.
+With 73 m.

-With 73 m. inhabitants it would be the second largest member state
+inhabitants it would be the second largest member state after Germany,

 corresponds to the standard of Spain), the majority in the

-confederation Türk-Is.
-The legislator has set the trade unions high
+confederation Türk-İş.
+The legislator has set the trade unions

-hurdles: they can conduct collective bargaining only if they represent more
+high hurdles: they can conduct collective bargaining only if they

-than 50% of the employees of a company whereas every single membership
+represent more than 50% of the employees of a company whereas every

-must be verified notarially.
-The majority of the employees in Turkey
+single membership must be verified notarially.
+The majority of the

 recognition agreement like in the UK.
 Turkey ratified the social